 - Religion of Evil: The Multitude are basically a horde of trigger-happy ghosts who get nauseated from good done by their worshippers.
 Zurvash puts more philosophy for those worshiping him - he would classify under True Neutral if not for his sheer selfishness and no regard for consequences of his actions.

 - Sacrificed Basic Skill for Awesome Training: Alienists are mages with many cool things that make mages more durable - fatigue regeneration for infinite metamagic, critical hit immunity, overpowered summons..
-And they get penalty to Spot, Listen and Searching, one of the most useful skills in the game.
+And they get penalty to Spot, Listen and Searching, some of the most useful skills in the game, depending on your build.

 - Servant Race: Elves.
 Drow can also be this, since they migrated from one swamp to another.